-Adjectives like much, many, and very are matched with countable and uncountable nouns when we want information on cost, number, amount, or degrees of something.
+Adjectives like (how) much, many, and very are matched with countable and uncountable nouns when we want to know cost, number, amount, or degree of something.

 Much is used with uncountable nouns in questions and negative sentences: